All Episodes

 What were the red flags?

-And there are always red flags.
+And there are always red flags, always, always, always, always.

-He had a child with the woman who was an untreated victim of absolutely terrible and appalling sexual abuse.
+And he got, he had it, he had a child with the woman who was an untreated victim of absolutely terrible and appalling sexual abuse.

-And they were red flags.
+And there were red flags.

-So the weed guy who doesn't say I'm managing childhood trauma, I'm taking the easy route, and I'm an addict and I'm helpless, is basically saying, Don't do this, kids, right?
+So, the weed guy who doesn't say, I'm managing childhood trauma, I'm taking the easy route, and I'm an addict, and I'm helpless, is basically saying, Don't do this, kids, right?

 Don't do it.

-Don't do it, don't do what I do.
+Don't do what I do.

 Do the opposite.